Once you've gotten past the login screen, you will likely be confronted with this as your desktop:

 Now just play with the editor and save changes.
-Add a location on the menu, then fill in the text fields for label and execution command (usually the application's name, all lower case).
-To get a Debian menu with all your applications, you have to install
+Add new items, then fill in the fields for label and execution command (usually the application's name, all lower case).
+To add a Debian menu with all your applications, install

 menu-xdgand then select "Reconfigure" from the root menu.
-Also, here's a nice video tutorial for adding a dynamic applications menu with icons (
+Also, here's a nice video tutorial for adding a dynamic applications menu with icons (must have

 Swap Command and Control Keys